bachya/aioridwell/README.md

 * `priority`: the pickup priority
 * `product_id`: the Ridwell ID for this particular product
 * `quantity`: the amount of the product being picked up
-* `special`: whether this is a special, "once every so often" pickup
+* `rotating`: whether this is a rotating pickup type

 ### Calculating a Pickup Event's Esimated Cost